 - You can email the ELAC Board and the BCHA Project Team at ELACboard@gmail.com.
 Every email sent to this account will be shared with all the members of the ELAC as well as the relevant BCHA representatives.
 This email is set up to provide open communication with fellow Lafayette community members and volunteers serving on the ELAC.

-- Each ELAC meeting has dedicated time for public Q&A, so you can join us at the next meeting on October 22nd.
+- Each ELAC meeting has dedicated time for public Q&A; see the information above for details about the next meeting.

 - BCHA’s Outreach team is available if you would like to share your feedback via the phone, by calling 303-825-1671.